RayenKhazraoui/databricks_energy_project/README.md

 #  Project description
-In this project azure databricks and Azure Data Factory are used to collect and process raw electricity and weather data in the Netherlands via a medaillon architecture.
-The project project is based on batch-wise processing leveraging databrick's incremental data processing capabilities.
+This project leverages Azure Databricks and Azure Data Factory to collect, process, and refine raw electricity and weather data for the Netherlands.
+Using a medallion architecture (bronze, silver, gold), the system organizes and transforms incoming data into clean, analytics ready datasets suitable for downstream consumption.
+The pipeline operates in batch mode while taking advantage of Databricks’ incremental processing capabilities to efficiently handle new data as it arrives.

 ## Data Sources and Ingestion Architecture